LogoLogo

 This guide provides comprehensive instructions for manually setting up Redshift integration with Select Star.
 The setup process includes creating an IAM role, configuring Redshift logging, managing databases and users, and establishing network access.
 Follow these steps carefully to ensure a successful integration.

 Use this manual process if automatic integration using the AWS CloudFormation template is not possible.
-However, it is strongly recommended to use the AWS CloudFormation template setup to minimize manual errors and ensure all necessary steps are completed efficiently.
+However, it is strongly recommended to to minimize manual errors and ensure all necessary steps are completed efficiently.

 1. Create a new data source